 Another aspect of the HDR10 standard which this screen aims to meet includes a wide colour gamut and support for 10-bit colour.
 The monitor will support 10-bit colour (may include an FRC dithering element, 8-bit + FRC) and also supports the DCI-P3 colour gamut.
 These features are inherent to the panel and backlight used and are not specific to Nvidia GPUs (i.e. can be used on any system).
 A flicker-free Quantum Dot backlight solution is used, specifically Nanosys QDEF (Quantum Dot Enhancement Film).
 Although not currently specified, we expect to see a 4ms grey to grey response time specified at some point.
 Features such as ‘GamePlus’ on-screen crosshair and timer feature and the ‘Turbo Key’ refresh rate selector are likely to be present as well.

 The rear of the monitor (above) again features ROG SWIFT design elements, including some rather artistic patterns and orange elements.
 The included stand offers full flexibility (tilt, height adjustment, swivel and pivot) but can most likely be removed if preferred to reveal 100 x 100mm VESA holes.
 Although not specified, a 4ms grey to grey response time is likely.
 The ports include DisplayPort 1.4 and HDMI, with the former fully supporting 3840 x 2160 @ 144Hz plus G-SYNC HDR (on compatible GPUs) and the latter being for compatibility with other devices such as games consoles.
 The HDMI revision wasn’t mentioned in the initial press release, but we expect this will be HDMI 2.0.
-The monitor is currently scheduled for a Q3 2017 release in North America according to this post on the ASUS Edge Up blog, with RRP still TBC.
+The monitor is currently scheduled for a Q1 2018 release with RRP still TBC.
 This release date could of course change further down the line.
 We will update this article with new information as it comes to us and will be requesting a review sample as well.